DPGuide/AI-Generator/README.md

 ***every 10 % the preview should be updated!
 LOL he makes from a Anime Pic a real version***
 <img width="783" height="651" alt="image" src="https://github.com/user-attachments/assets/6ebfd7ef-9684-4dbc-a505-77e977f10a4b" />

-***First time where i test Pic2Pic, but if sthis takes so long , too! then i will upgrade hole things with my Bastion File System***

 ***Bastion AI Nexus - Tool new function:***
 What does this "seed" do?
 In the AI ​​world (as with Stable Diffusion or AnimateDiff), every image or video is initially created from pure,